 Dorzolamide Hydrochloride (dor-ZOLE-a-mide hye-droe-KLOR-ide), Timolol Maleate (TIM-oh-lol MAL-ee-ate)

-Treats increased pressure in the eye that is caused by glaucoma or a condition called hypertension of the eye.
+Treats increased eye pressure caused by glaucoma or hypertension of the eye.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to dorzolamide or timolol, or to sulfa drugs or beta blockers.
 Do not use this medicine if you have asthma or COPD, heart failure, slow heartbeat, or certain heart rhythm problems.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.